Our Process

 Standardize

-We document the environment, improve onboarding and offboarding, organize asset lifecycle, warranty tracking and vendor ownership.
+Environment documentation, onboarding and offboarding, device standards, asset lifecycle, warranty tracking and vendor ownership.

 Optimize

-We build the roadmap, review recurring issues, identify budget priorities, align cybersecurity needs and prepare the first executive review.
+Roadmap development, recurring issue review, budget priorities, cybersecurity alignment and the first executive review.

 By go-live, the client should know how to get help, what is being monitored, what is at risk and what changes are coming next.